Documents / Sentinel Security / Features

 You do not need to fix everything at once.
 Address issues in the following priority order:

-1. 🔴 Critical: Fix immediately (core updates, disable debug mode)
+1. 🔴 Critical: Fix immediately (WordPress core, PHP/MySQL version updates, disable debug mode)

-2. 🟠 High: Within one week (plugin updates, password changes)
+2. 🟠 High: Within one week (plugin updates, file editing disabled, security keys updated)

-3. 🟡 Medium: Within one month (change table prefix, remove unnecessary files)
+3. 🟡 Medium: Within one month (change table prefix, remove inactive plugins and unused themes)

 4. 🟢 Low: At next scheduled maintenance